Chart Color Schemes

 Wembley demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Vocational pathways account for a significant portion of qualifications among those aged 15 and above, with advanced diplomas making up 10.5% and certificates accounting for 11.4%.
-Educational participation is notably high in Wembley, with 31.8% of residents currently enrolled in formal education.
-This includes 10.4% enrolled in primary education, 8.0% in secondary education, and 7.8% pursuing tertiary education.
+A significant proportion of the population is engaged in study, with 31.8% of residents enrolled in formal education.
+This group includes 10.4% in primary schools, 8.0% in secondary schools, and 7.8% attending tertiary institutions.

 Frequently Asked Questions - Education